ahasunos/api_wrapper/README.md

 ## Code of Conduct

-Everyone interacting in the ApiWrapper project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/api_wrapper/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the NseData project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](https://github.com/ahasunos/api_wrapper/blob/master/CODE_OF_CONDUCT.md).